obrie/retrokit/README.md

 to US-based English manuals while `en-gb` generally refers to non-US based English manuals.

 The titles given to manuals are based on the *parent* title.
-There are, therefore, 2 main pieces of information for identification a manual:
+There are, therefore, 2 main pieces of information for identifying a manual:

 * Parent title (no modifier details)
 * Comma-delimited list of languages